-You may need some therapeutic liver and gall bladder foods—like this Easy Beet, Carrot & Green Apple Relish—to nourish your liver’s detox pathways.
+You may need some therapeutic liver and gall bladder foods—like this Green Apple, Beet, Carrot Relish with Ginger & Honey —to nourish your liver’s detox pathways.
 You may need more fiber to fuel your colon and microbiome (and to bulk up those poops).

 Or you may need to eliminate some foods that don’t agree with you—at least for a time.

 Detox is a serious matter and your digestion and elimination systems need to be flowing freely for toxins to pass through safely.
 In fact, it is strongly recommended that anyone wishing to do a serious detox should do so with a trained practitioner as they will know where to start and how to support you through the process.

 Of all the digestive organs that need TLC prior to any detox, the liver needs extra care.